Crystallek/discord-chat-logger/README.md

  A: Put something random to guildstolog.txt file, doesn't matter what (but it mustn't be empty!)

- Q: I'm getting error <random-error>.
+ Q: I'm getting error (insert random error here).
 How do I fix it?

  A: This is mainly problem on Discord's end and its rate limits or you entered the wrong token (insert the token without an apostrophe, thanks).
 Just wait a minute and turn it on again.